Please let me help you to understand this issue.

 - 91% of 16 to 29 year olds view the church as “antihomosexual” and this keeps most of them from coming to churches

-I have five years experience in doing ministry work in the area of the GLBT and Christian communities.
+I have five years experience in doing ministry work in the area of the LGBT and Christian communities.
 I would like to offer you the insight of my expertise in this area.
 In whatever capacity you would like-from conversation with your staff to preaching in your pulpit.
-From talking to your congregants that are GLBT to helping you, as leaders, see how the GLBT Christian community see the 5 to 7 verses used in this topic of homosexuality and the Bible.
+From talking to your congregants that are LGBT to helping you, as leaders, see how the LGBT Christian community see the 5 to 7 verses used in this topic of homosexuality and the Bible.

 Here is a challenge to you as leaders; ask yourself these questions:

 What is the mission statement of my church?

 What do you believe the message of the Gospel is?

 What is the mission of a follower of Jesus?

 How are believers to treat one another and others?